 Where should fosters be based?

-We're looking for fosters near the Flatbush/Ditmas Park or Crown Heights area.
+We're looking for fosters in Flatbush, Ditmas Park, Prospect-Lefferts or lower Crown Heights.
 Location is important because we need to visit often and transportation time/costs add up quickly.
-So if you're in Queens or Northern Brooklyn for example, we'd recommend you contact a local group closer to you.
+So if you're outside of that area, we'd recommend you contact a local group closer to you.

 I have a cat.
 Where would the foster cat(s) stay?